 The Financial Benefit of Trees

 The most tangible bang from your bark comes from energy savings.
-Trees properly placed around your home can reduce your air conditioning needs by 30% and save 20%-50% in heating costs, according to the USDA Forest Service.
-The U.S. Department of Energy says three properly placed trees could save you $100-$250 a year.
+Trees properly placed around your home can reduce your air conditioning needs by 30% and save 20% to 50% in heating costs, according to the USDA Forest Service.
+The U.S. Department of Energy says three properly placed trees could save you $100 to $250 a year.

 Plus, says the Forest Service, healthy, mature trees add an average of 10% to your home’s value.

 How much value does a single tree typically add to your home?
 According to the Purdue University Cooperative Extension Service in Indiana, a 15¾-foot-wide silver maple in good health could be worth $2,562.

 More mature, healthy trees can add even more value.
 For example, trees added an average of $8,870 to a home’s sale price in Portland, and decreased its time on the market by two days, according to a 2010 Forest Service study.

 Of course, tree value depends on size, species, location, and condition.

 Do’s and Don’ts to Get the Most Value from Trees